leogzz0/streaming_backend_cpp_basic/README.md

   ![alt text](https://github.com/leogzz0/TC1030_301_Leonardo_Gonzalez/blob/main/Menu.png)
   # Description
-  This app will generate you a README.md file instantly!
+  This app will arrange a bunch of movies and series in which ever order you like.
+You can get the best rate movies or series, worst rate movies or series, get them by genre or calculate an average of all the ratings.
   # Table of contents
   * [Installation](#installation)
   * [Usage](#usage)